What is RAAC?

-RAAC products are formed by first mixing cement, lime, extremely fine sand or pulverised fuel ash and calcined gypsum.
-Aluminium powder and water are then added to form a concrete slurry which is then cast in a mould containing the steel reinforcement.
-The aluminium powder chemically reacts with the lime and water to produce small bubbles of hydrogen gas which causes the mixture to foam, more than doubling its volume.
-When this foaming reaction finishes, the hydrogen evaporates into the atmosphere leaving a lightweight cellular concrete mixture.
-Finally, the mould is removed and the product is cured at both high temperature and pressure in an autoclave for around 12 hours, which causes the sand and lime to fuse into a form of calcium silicate hydrate crystal, increasing the strength of the finished product.
+RAAC products are formed by mixing cement, lime, extremely fine sand or pulverised fuel ash and calcined gypsum.
+Aluminium powder and water are then added to form a concrete slurry, which is cast in a mould containing the steel reinforcement.
+The aluminium powder chemically reacts with the lime and water to produce small bubbles of hydrogen gas, which causes the mixture to foam, more than doubling its volume.
+The hydrogen evaporates into the atmosphere when this foaming reaction finishes, leaving a lightweight cellular concrete mixture.
+Finally, the mould is removed, and the product is cured at both high temperature and pressure in an autoclave for around 12 hours, which causes the sand and lime to fuse into a form of calcium silicate hydrate crystal, increasing the strength of the finished product.

-RAAC products were first introduced into the UK market in the 1950s and until the mid-1980s were increasingly used in the construction industry.
-Due to its lightweight, fire resistance and thermal performance, RAAC became popular for use in roof decks and was extensively used as such in both commercial buildings and, particularly, in public sector buildings such as schools, colleges and hospitals.
+RAAC products were first introduced into the UK market in the 1950s and, until the mid-1980s, were increasingly used in the construction industry.
+Due to its lightweight, fire resistance and thermal performance, RAAC became popular in roof decks and was extensively used in both commercial buildings and, particularly, in public sector buildings such as schools, colleges and hospitals.

 Unfortunately, RAAC’s lightweight properties came at the cost of its structural strength.
 RAAC does not perform in the same way as traditional reinforced concrete, being significantly more prone to deflection.
-Due to its porous nature, reinforced steel is more vulnerable to corrosion and, as such, a protective coating of latex cement or bitumen is needed.
-The ACC also bonds poorly with the reinforcement steel requiring welded crossbars to secure it in place.
+Due to its porous nature, reinforced steel is more vulnerable to corrosion, so a protective coating of latex cement or bitumen is needed.
+The ACC also bonds poorly with the reinforcement steel, requiring welded crossbars to secure it in place.

 By the 1980s, RAAC roof planks installed in the 1960s had begun to fail.
 Subsequent case studies revealed significant underlying issues with the RAAC roof planks.
 The steel reinforcement was often insufficiently covered, allowing corrosion to occur.
-Many roof planks had a high span to depth ratio, meaning that they did not have the suitable capacity to span between bearing points.
+Many roof planks had a high span-to-depth ratio, meaning they did not have suitable capacity to span between bearing points.
 Often, the steel reinforcement did not extend throughout the complete length of the product and contained an inadequate number of welded crossbars.

-In 1996 the BRE published an Information Paper stating that excessive deflections and cracking had been identified in many RAAC roof planks and there was evidence that reinforcement corrosion had occurred.
-In 2002 the BRE released further information on the performance issues of RAAC roof planks advising that, although in-service performance was judged to be satisfactory, it would be prudent to monitor their actual performance after a number of years.
+In 1996, the BRE published an Information Paper stating that excessive deflections and cracking had been identified in many RAAC roof planks, and there was evidence that reinforcement corrosion had occurred.
+In 2002, the BRE released further information on the performance issues of RAAC roof planks, advising that, although in-service performance was judged to be satisfactory, it would be prudent to monitor their actual performance after a number of years.
 It was determined that the lifespan of RAAC roof planks was about 30 years.
-As this construction was last used in the 1980s, all RAAC roof decks have now exceeded their estimated lifespan and are required to be replaced in their entirety.
+As this construction was last used in the 1980s, all RAAC roof decks have now exceeded their estimated lifespan and may require to be replaced in their entirety.

 The Standing Committee on Structural Safety (SCOSS) released an Alert in May 2019 highlighting that this is a broader issue, as RAAC roof planks were used across many types of buildings.
 They highlight a case of damage that occurred to RAAC roof planks at a retail premise in early 2019.

-Following this Alert, NHS England identified several hospitals that had RAAC roof planks and had serious structural concerns.
+Following this Alert, NHS England identified several hospitals with RAAC roof planks and serious structural concerns.
 West Suffolk Hospital, for example, has now had to install 27 metal supports under the RAAC roof planks to mitigate the immediate risks.
-The government has now set aside £100 million to continue to carry out this urgent remediation work at hospitals affected by RAAC roof plank issues.
+The Government then set aside £100 million to continue to carry out this urgent remediation work at hospitals affected by RAAC roof plank issues.

 An owner or building manager can take some steps to assess the probability that they may have a RAAC roof deck:

-If you suspect that you do indeed have a RAAC roof deck then there are some warning signs that you should look out for that may indicate that your roof is at serious risk of failure:
+If you suspect that you do indeed have a RAAC roof deck, then the Standing Committee on Structural Safety (SCOSS) offers some warning signs that you should look out for that may indicate that your roof is at serious risk of failure:

-If a RAAC roof is discovered, we will always recommend to our clients that the RAAC roof should be completely removed and replaced with a suitable timber or metal deck, keeping your building safe and protected for years to come.
+If a RAAC roof is discovered, we will always recommend to our clients that the RAAC roof should be completely removed and replaced with a new structurally sound deck, keeping your building safe and protected for years to come.

-Garland UK has a national network of approved contractors with extensive expertise and training who you can trust to complete your work safely and to the highest professional standard, all supported by our up-to-30-year Garland UK Single-Point Guarantee.
+Garland UK has a national network of approved contractors with extensive expertise and training who you can trust to complete the RAAC remediation work safely and to the highest professional standard, all supported by our high-performance waterproofing systems industry-leading Single-Point Guarantee.

 “RAAC roof planks were last installed in the 1980s and have now exceeded their 30-year life span.
 If discovered, we would always recommend their complete removal and replacement with a new roof deck to ensure the continued safety of your building.”